zombie/TypeScript-DOM-lib-generator/README.md

 > For example, adding a new spec or subsection via a new or updated IDL file

 - Does the new objects or fields show up in [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data)?
-If not, it's likely too soon
+If not, it's likely too soon.
 - What stage of the [W3C process](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium#Specification_maturation) is the proposal for these changes: We aim for Proposed recommendation, but can accept Candidate recommendation for stable looking proposals.
 - Are the additions available in at least two of Firefox, Safari and Chromium?
 - Could any types added at the global scope have naming conflicts?